 How to Engage Rural Employers in the Promise of Apprenticeship

-Approaches that have succeeded in the field offer solutions to employer engagement challenges for rural communities.
+Promising approaches from the field offer solutions to employer engagement challenges for rural communities.

 Registered Apprenticeship (RA) opportunities don’t exist without employer involvement.
 RA programs are well established as a win-win solution for workers, employers, and local economies.
 However, rural communities, which have unique workforce needs, face challenges when it comes to engaging employers in RA: Smaller concentrations of employers, constraints on organizational capacity, and a lack of examples or established models to draw from can hinder the uptake of apprenticeship.